 To view the dashboard, click the title in the Monitoring Dashboards menu.

 From the dashboard display page, you can view, update, and delete charts.

 Using Monitoring alerts

 You can create alerting policies to monitor the values of metrics and to notify you when those metrics violate a condition.
-The general steps for creating an alerting policy that monitors one or more Cloud Composer Environment or Cloud Composer Workflow resources are as follows:

 - In the Monitoring navigation pane, select notificationsAlerting, and then select Create policy.